Substra/substra-documentation/docs/source/documentation/concepts.rst

 Permissons for a organization to process an asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An organization can execute a task if it has the permission to process the inputs of the task.
-For example, to execute a train task an organization must have the permission to process the algorithm, dataset and input models of the task.
+An organization can execute a task if it has the permission to process all the inputs of the task.
 The permission on an asset is defined when creating the asset or when creating the task that will create the asset.
 Permissions can be defined individually for every organization.
 Permissions cannot be modified once the asset (or the task producing the asset) is created.